polimi-cmls-22/group11-hw-JUCE-BeetleJUCE/README.md

 <b>What.
 <ul>
-  This is a Flanger plugin.
+  This is a free Flanger plugin.
 </ul>
 <ul>Developed for you to save money on plugins :) </ul>
 </b>